nictuku/garden/docs/reference/module-types/kubernetes.md

 The [first section](#configuration-keys) lists and describes the available schema keys.
 The [second section](#complete-yaml-schema) contains the complete YAML schema.

-`kubernetes` modules also export values that are available in template strings.
-See the [Outputs](#outputs) section below for details.

 ## Configuration keys

 ### `apiVersion`